Routledge Studies in the Economics of Innovation

 By Michał Włodarczyk, Rafał Wisła

-Despite billions of dollars invested in digitalisation, productivity growth in developed economies remains sluggish and the promised technological revolution has yet to deliver its full potential.
-This concise book questions why digitalisation is not translating into higher productivity and ...
+Despite the billions of dollars invested in digitalization, productivity growth in developed economies remains sluggish and the promised technological revolution has yet to deliver its full potential.
+This concise book questions why digitalization is not translating into higher productivity and ...

 Innovation and Economic Development: A Microeconomic Perspective